PROGRAM

 Psychosocial Factors and Employability in Childhood Cancer Survivors: Theoretical Insights and Practical Implications for Work Reintegration

-Introduced by: TBD
+Introduced by: Monica Terenziani

 Speaker: Alessandro Godono